kotxiposix/workshop/UXUI-O-Design-nunca-esta-finalizado /README.md

 ## Wireframing and Prototyping on Figma

-    - wireFrameing tools
+    - Fundamentals/methods
+    - Interactive wireframes Template
     - Prototyping on Figma

 ## challenges
-    - Ideialize a wireframe for a website and prototype it on Figma.
+    - Idealize a wireframe for a website and prototype it on Figma.